pydata/pydata-cookbook/papers/joshua_warner/00_scikitimage.rst

    pano2_mask = (pano2_warped != -1)[..., 0]
    pano1_warped[~pano1_mask] = 0

+See the warped images in :ref:`fig-pano3`.

 .. figure:: pano3_warped.png
    :align: center

    Each image is now correctly warped into a new frame with room for the others, ready to be composited/stitched together. :label:`fig-pano3`

-Testing - need text at end of bottom level?

 Image stitching using minimum-cost path
 ***************************************

 Because of optical non-linearities, simply averaging these images together will not work.
 The overlapping areas become significantly blurred.
-Instead, a minimum-cost path can be found with the assistance of `skimage.graph.route\_through\_array`.
+Instead, a minimum-cost path can be found with the assistance of ``skimage.graph.route_through_array``.
 This function allows one to

 * start at any point on an array
 * find a particular path to any other point in the array